Julia Greenwood (COL '19)

-Julia Greenwood is a junior in the College majoring in American Studies and Theology.
+Julia Greenwood is a senior in the College majoring in American Studies and Theology.
 In addition to working on the Conference, she has served on the boards of Georgetown Right to Life, Catholic Women at Georgetown, and Campus Ministry Student Forum, and worked for Georgetown's Initiative on Catholic Social Thought and Public Life.
 Originally from West Amwell, New Jersey, Julia enjoys telling people how much better bagels and pizza are in her home state, as well as aggressively showing them pictures of her (very cute and very good) dog, Bernie.

 Director of Sponsorship

-Amelia Irvine is a junior in the College of Arts & Sciences studying Government and Economics.
+Amelia Irvine is a senior in the College of Arts & Sciences studying Government and Economics.
 She hails from sunny Phoenix, Arizona, so she enjoys complaining about the lack of sun in D.C. and singing the praises of Governor Doug Ducey.
 In addition to fundraising for the conference, Amelia is involved with Georgetown Right to Life and Love Saxa.
 In her free time, Amelia likes to harangue The Hoya for media bias and stalk Paul Ryan on all of his social media platforms.

 Co-director of Outreach